crkellen/bands/README.md

 Currently the game is just a endless fighter, but soon there will be objectives for each team to compete for.
 I have not finalized the goals yet, and there may end up being multiple game modes.

 ### Tips:
 - Blocks can be destroyed by shooting them!
+(3 hits!)
 - You can see when the other players have to reload, use this to your advantage!
 - Players can't shoot when they don't have their gun out, attack them then!